topolvm/topolvm/docs/lvmd.md

 lvcreate-options: ["--mirrors=1"]
 ```

-After updating the configuration file, you need to restart lvmd.
-If you are running lvmd as a DaemonSet, restart the Pods after updating the ConfigMap.
-If you want to restart automatically, consider using [Reloader](https://github.com/stakater/Reloader) or similar.
+After changing the configuration file, you need to restart lvmd to reflect this change.
+If lvmd is deployed as a DaemonSet, pod restart is needed after changing the corresponding ConfigMap.
+If you want to restart lvmd automatically after changing configuration, please use 3rd party tools like [Reloader](https://github.com/stakater/Reloader).

 Spare capacity
 --------------